 In a typical application or site built with webpack, there are three main types of code:

-As mentioned above, we'll only briefly touch on this.
-The runtime, along with the manifest data, is basically all the code webpack needs to connect your modularized application while it's running in the browser.
+The runtime, along with the manifest data, is all the code webpack needs to connect your modularized application while it's running in the browser.
 It contains the loading and resolving logic needed to connect your modules as they interact.
 This includes connecting modules that have already been loaded into the browser as well as logic to lazy-load the ones that haven't.

-So, once your application hits the browser, in the form of an
+Once your application hits the browser in the form of

 require statements have now become